IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- |------|-------------|
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page requirementIds | int | Requirement ID is one of the unique identifier for this regulation record regulationIds | int | The unique identifier of the associated regulation requirementTypeIds | int | The unique identifier of the associated requirement type requirementNames | string | Requirement Names is one of the filter option and the parameter is for the type of the requirement requirementCategoryIds | int | The unique identifier of the associated requirement category type regulationActivityIds | int | The unique identifier of the associated regulation activity externalIdentifier| string | External Identifier a unique identifier for this record to an external data
+PageSize | int | The number of results per page requirementIds | int | Requirement ID is one of the unique identifier for this requirement record regulationIds | int | The unique identifier of the associated regulation requirementTypeIds | int | The unique identifier of the associated requirement type requirementNames | string | Requirement Names is one of the filter option and the parameter is for the name of the requirement requirementCategoryIds | int | The unique identifier of the associated requirement category type regulationActivityIds | int | The unique identifier of the associated regulation activity externalIdentifier| string | External Identifier a unique identifier for this record to an external data